Jacques de Bascher: Relationship with Lagerfeld

 In 1972, Jacques de Bascher first met Karl Lagerfeld at the gay club Le Nuage at the age of twenty-one.
-A few months later, after Jacques de Bascher resigned from Air France, he moved to a small studio that Lagerfeld paid for him on rue du Dragon, a few minutes from Lagerfeld's place; they never lived together but were in a relationship until the death of Bascher in 1989, from AIDS.
+A few months later, after he resigned from Air France, he moved to a small studio that Lagerfeld paid for him on rue du Dragon, a few minutes from Lagerfeld's place; they never lived together but were in a relationship until the death of Bascher in 1989, from AIDS.
 Lagerfeld claimed their relationship was platonic and non-sexual.
 Lagerfeld told French journalist Marie Ottavi:

 I infinitely loved that boy but I had no physical contact with him...Of course, I was seduced by his physical charm...

 Karl Lagerfeld appreciated Bascher's vast literary culture, impertinence, aristocratic appearance, and his manner of dressing.
 Kenzo Takada hired Jacques' brother Xavier de Bascher to be his general manager.
 They usually spent their time in gay nightclubs, like "Le 7".

 In 1973, Yves Saint Laurent, at the time still companion of Pierre Bergé, fell in love with Jacques de Bascher.
 While Lagerfeld pretended he didn't notice, Yves Saint Laurent and Jacques de Bascher had an unbalanced and destructive relationship.
 Bergé threatened de Bascher, who put an end to this affair six months later in 1974.

 During these years, Jacques de Bascher, who did not work and was supported by Lagerfeld, fell into risky sexual practices, and eventually drugs and alcohol put him into a paranoid state.
 Sex was a huge part of de Bascher's life.
 He had relationships with both men and women.
 He was known for organizing orgies and an infamous BDSM party named "Black Moratorium", which was funded by Lagerfeld.

 Last years and death

 Jacques de Bascher discovered that he was HIV positive in 1984.
 At the end of his life, he cut himself off from everyone, unable to bear his physical decline.
 He died of AIDS at Raymond Poincaré University Hospital in 1989, watched over by Karl Lagerfeld, who had an extra bed installed by his bedside.
-The following year, Lagerfeld bought a house in Hamburg-Blankenese, which he named Villa Jako in Jacques de Bascher's memory.
-In 1998, he launched a fragrance called Jako.
-An intimate, family-only funeral Mass took place in the chapel of the Père-Lachaise Cemetery; a second Mass was celebrated in the chapel of Le Mée-sur-Seine, where Lagerfeld owned property, in the presence of de Bascher's mother and friends, including his close friend, Princess Diane de Beauvau-Craon.